bbernhard/signal-cli-rest-api/README.md

       - "./signal-cli-config:/home/.local/share/signal-cli" #map "signal-cli-config" folder on host system into docker container. the folder contains the password and cryptographic keys when a new number is registered

 ```

-## Auto Receive Schedule

-[signal-cli](https://github.com/AsamK/signal-cli), which this REST API wrapper is based on, recommends to call `receive` on a regular basis.
-So, if you are not already calling the `receive` endpoint regularily, it is recommended to set the `AUTO_RECEIVE_SCHEDULE` parameter in the docker-compose.yml file.
-The `AUTO_RECEIVE_SCHEDULE` accepts cron schedule expressions and automatically calls the `receive` endpoint at the given time. e.g: `0 22 * * *` calls `receive` daily at 10pm.
-If you are not familiar with cron schedule expressions, you can use this [website](https://crontab.guru).

-**WARNING** Calling `receive` will fetch all the messages for the registered Signal number from the Signal Server!
-So, if you are using the REST API for receiving messages, it's _not_ a good idea to use the `AUTO_RECEIVE_SCHEDULE` parameter, as you might lose some messages that way.

-## Native Image (EXPERIMENTAL)

-On Systems like the Raspberry Pi, some operations like sending messages can take quite a while.
-That's because signal-cli is a Java application and a significant amount of time is spent in the JVM (Java Virtual Machine) startup. signal-cli recently added the possibility to compile the Java application to a native binary (done via GraalVM).

-By adding `USE_NATIVE=1` as environmental variable to the `docker-compose.yml` file the native mode will be enabled.

-In case there's no native binary available (e.g on a 32 bit Raspian OS), it will fall back to the signal-cli Java application.
-The native mode only works on a 64bit system, when the native mode is enabled on a 32bit system, it falls back to the Java application.

 ## Documentation